hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Non Selective Control of Hydrocotyle.

-If you use Glyphosate to spray for Hydrocotyle, and water quality is an issue, then add ProForce Manta Ray to your spray mix
+If you use Glyphosate to control Hydrocotyle, and water quality is an issue, then add the spray buffer ProForce Manta Ray to your spray mix